Amy covers local Alaska news and events as a freelancer based in Palmer.

 In 2010 Amy joined Military.com as an associate news editor and a blogger for Military.com’s SpouseBuzz blog.
-She has since grown into a role of a senior content editor and military spouse and family issues reporter in 2014, Amy became Executive Editor in November, 2018.
-As a military spouse, she is passionate about covering military life issues, and is a devoted subject matter expert on all military benefits.
+After moving into the role of a senior content editor and military spouse and family issues reporter in 2014, Amy became Executive Editor in November, 2018.
+As a military spouse, she is passionate about covering military life and veteran family issues, and is a devoted subject matter expert on all military benefits.

 Amy has freelanced for Runner’s World, the Frontiersman, RootsRated.com, The Army Times, The New York Times At War Blog, devotional “Stories of Faith and Courage From the Home Front,” The (Tacoma, Washington) Northwest Guardian, Fort Campbell (Kentucky) Families and “Stories Around the Table,” a compilation of essays from military spouses available on Amazon.com.
 She also co-produced “To Remember,” an award winning documentary.

 She has been featured as a subject matter expert by a variety of media outlets including NPR, the Wall Street Journal, Fox News, CNN.com, NBC.com, the New York Times, the Washington Post and CNBC.
 Her family was also featured on an episode of the reality TV show “Living Alaska.”

-Amy and her husband, an outdoor enthusiast and member of the Alaska National Guard, own and operate Humans Outside, a blog dedicated to travel, adventure and outdoor living.
+Amy and her husband, Luke Bushatz, an outdoor enthusiast and member of the Alaska National Guard, own and operate Humans Outside, a blog dedicated to travel, adventure and outdoor living.
 Amy is also the Director of Development for Remedy Alpine, an Alaska-based non-profit co-founded by Luke and focused on veteran outdoor therapy.
-A member of the board of her local running club, she is a former Chapter Captain of the Team Red, White & Blue Anchorage chapter and a CrossFit Level 1 Certified Trainer.
+A member of the board of her local running club, she is a former Chapter Captain of the Team Red, White & Blue Anchorage chapter, and a CrossFit Level 1 Certified Trainer.